Make sure to also check out our saltwater reel buyer guide.

 While bass anglers and trolling aficionados often prefer baitcasting reels, and most kid-friendly rod and reel combos feature a spincasting reel, spinning reels are undoubtedly the most popular option for most fishermen and fisherwomen.

-This is probably due in part to the simplicity of spinning reels which allow anglers to fish while experiencing relatively few technical problems.
+This is probably due in part to the simplicity of open face fishing reels which allow anglers to fish while experiencing relatively few technical problems.

 As long as you start with a properly strung reel and exercise a little care, you aren’t likely to deal with many tangles or backlashes.